👑 April 2026 New minimum wage rates now in effect. Updated from 1 April 2026.

 What counts as pay for minimum wage purposes?

-Pay for minimum wage purposes includes basic pay, performance bonuses, and most other cash payments.
-It does NOT include overtime premiums above basic rate, tips and gratuities paid directly to workers, benefits in kind (except accommodation), or premium rates for unsocial hours.
+Pay for NMW purposes includes basic pay, performance bonuses, and most cash payments.
+It does NOT include overtime premiums above basic rate, tips paid directly to workers, benefits in kind (except accommodation), or premium rates for unsocial hours.

-Estimated net pay based on 40-hour working week, standard tax code 1257L, and 2026/27 NI rates.
-Figures are approximate.
+Estimated net pay based on 40-hour week, tax code 1257L, 2026/27 NI rates.
+Use our calculator for a personalised figure.

 Worker Gross Salary Income Tax Employee NI Net Monthly Pay Net Annual Pay